martindevans/martindevans.me/games.md

 I've started up another page dedicated to the game, called [`Ephemeris Notes`](https://martindevans.github.io/EphemerisNotes).
 This site has all kinds of things related to the game; [useful websites](https://martindevans.github.io/EphemerisNotes/category/web-pages/), other related [media](https://martindevans.github.io/EphemerisNotes/category/media/) and all kinds of [implementation details](https://martindevans.github.io/EphemerisNotes/category/implementation-details/).

+Unfortunately in 2023 Unity announced **the runtime fee** and shot themselves in the foot with a thermonuclear shotgun, just as I was ramping up the time I spent on Ephemeris.
+I decided to put Ephemeris on hold, until it was clear what engine I should use.

 ## PROTOLOGIC

 todo